socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 The following wireframe shows a rather simple and basic screen for user management.
 But it still contains some valuable information for our service design:

 * Users can be created, edited and removed.
-This hints at role of our service: it's probably an [Information Holder](https://www.microservice-api-patterns.org/patterns/responsibility/endpointRoles/InformationHolderResource).
+This hints at the role of our service: it is probably an [Information Holder](https://www.microservice-api-patterns.org/patterns/responsibility/endpointRoles/InformationHolderResource).
 * Users can be copied.
 This might be relevant for our service, but it could maybe also be implemented just on the client side.
 * The navigation elements at the bottom of the page suggest that there will be a large number of users and that they can be [navigated in pages](https://www.microservice-api-patterns.org/patterns/structure/compositeRepresentations/Pagination).